 Social Media and Communication

 Barrier 1: We forget our connections to individuals.
-In the face-to-face world, we have a limited number of friends, relatives, or family members that we are willing to share our intimate thoughts, fears.
+In the face-to-face world, we have a limited number of friends, relatives, or family members we are willing to share our intimate thoughts and fears with.
 These individuals know not only what you say, but what you believe.

-Barrier 2: Many of us are reactive communicators response quickly, but often in a manner that is not always fully matured.
+Barrier 2: Many of us are reactive communicators who respond quickly, but often in a manner that is not always fully mature.

-Barrier 3: The first draft is not always the best version of thought post.
-Communication immediacy as opposed to a nuanced discussion.
+Barrier 3: The first draft is not always the best version of the thought post.
+Communication immediacy, rather than a nuanced discussion.

-Barrier 4: We post on our own social media pages with a wide range of friends, followers, and the public.
+Barrier 4: We post on our own social media pages to reach a wide range of friends, followers, and the public.
 “You can’t please everyone, so you’ve got to please yourself.”
 You have control of what you are thinking, but not what the reader interprets when reading it.

-Barrier 5: Discussion and arguments on the internet escalate at maximum speed on the internet that occurs seldom seen in person.
-Face-to-Face conversations facilitate compromise in a personal way that can not be accomplished online.
+Barrier 5: Discussion and arguments on the internet escalate at maximum speed, which is seldom seen in person.
+Face-to-face conversations facilitate compromise in a personal way that cannot be achieved online.
 All too often, we depersonalize online posts and comments.

 These are just a sample of communication barriers that are universal to social media.
 I have posted the following (in a similar version) on all of my social media: